Union Confederate Monument

-The Union Confederate Monument, also known as the Unknown Confederate Gravesite Monument, is an outdoor Confederate memorial installed in Kansas City, Missouri's Union Cemetery, in the United States.
+The Union Confederate Monument, also known as the Unknown Confederate Gravesite Monument, is an outdoor Confederate memorial at Union Cemetery in Kansas City, Missouri.
 The 15 ft granite obelisk monument was erected by the U.S. government in 1911 to commemorate the 15 Confederate prisoners of war buried at the site.
 The exact location of their individual graves is unknown.
 The memorial includes two bronze tablets displaying the names of the prisoners, who were captured during the Battle of Westport.